 - to merge the two modules into one, so user must enter Driver name,

 db.login user=myname [pass=secret]

-#2 Updated by Paolo Cavallini about 12 years ago
+#2 Updated by Paolo Cavallini over 12 years ago

 The idea is having in the same window both connection parameters and